Barren County, Kentucky: Transportation

-Barren County is served by Interstate 65, which goes through the northwest part of the county, and the Louie B. Nunn Cumberland Parkway, a former toll road that was designated to be part of the future Interstate 66 corridor before that project was scrapped.
+Barren County is served by Interstate 65, which goes through the northwest part of the county, and the Cumberland Expressway, a former toll road that was designated to be part of the future Interstate 66 corridor before that project was scrapped.
 U.S. Routes 31E, 31W, and 68 also pass through the county.

 Railroad service is provided by CSX Transportation, whose former Louisville and Nashville Railroad main line passes through Cave City and Park City.
 The Glasgow Railway Company is a short line which owns a branch from Park City (which was formerly called Glasgow Junction) to Glasgow; the line is serviced via an operating lease by CSX.

+Glasgow Transit operates deviated fixed-route bus service within Glasgow on weekdays.